-Bringing together a team of cutting-edge researchers based in Hong Kong, Taiwan and other Asia-Oceania countries, this book focuses on the tug of war between China’s influence and forces of resistance in Hong Kong, Taiwan and selected countries in the surrounding regions.
+Bringing together a team of cutting-edge researchers based in Hong Kong, Taiwan and Indo-Pacific countries, this book focuses on the tug of war between China’s influence and forces of resistance in Hong Kong, Taiwan and selected countries in its surrounding jurisdictions.

-China’s influence has met growing defiance from citizens who fear the extinction of their valued local identities.
+China’s influence has met growing defiance from citizens in Hong Kong and Taiwan who fear the extinction of their valued local identities.
 However, the book shows that resistance to China’s influence is a global phenomenon, varying in motivation and intensity from region to region and country to country depending on the forms of China’s influence and the balances of forces in each society.
-The book also advances an integrated theoretical framework for broadly operationalizing different forms of offshore Chinese influence mechanisms, ranging from economic, military and diplomatic influences to united front operations.
+The book also advances a concentric center-periphery framework for comparing different forms of extra-jurisdictional Chinese influence mechanisms, ranging from economic, military and diplomatic influences to united front operations.

 Table of Contents

-1. Introduction - Re-thinking China’s influence across surrounding jurisdictions: A concentric centre-periphery framework
+1. Introduction - Re-thinking China’s influence across surrounding jurisdictions: A concentric center-periphery framework

 Brian C.H.
 Fong